harshanal/finrag/docs/engineering_log.md

   - The UI was enhanced during the development process to add the top\_k records before and after reranking.
 Also displayed program generated vs gold standard program from data.
 - Modular feature flags aid in testing experimental features without disrupting core functionality.
   - (e.g. feature flag for inclusion of Pinecone to the RAG pipeline)

----

-_Note: Throughout this project, I employed AI tools to streamline different phases.
-OpenAI o3 model assisted with early project scoping, requirement extraction, and documentation workflows.
-GPT-o4-mini-high was integrated via Windsurf IDE to accelerate iterative development and code review.
-All strategic decisions, testing, debugging, and architecture were led and verified by me to ensure quality and coherence._

-_Using these tools allowed me to move quickly without sacrificing depth.
-I was able to experiment with multiple architectural paths (page-based vs global search vs vector store) and evolve the pipeline over several iterations in just a few days.
-The assistants helped convert complex ideas into code faster, enabling me to focus more time on evaluation, metric design, and error analysis.
-They also supported test-driven development, automating repetitive tasks and generating scaffolding code like BM25 ranking utilities and DSL validators.
-The ability to offload boilerplate implementation work made space for deeper reasoning, rapid UI integration, and higher-level design decisions within time constraints._